Which Royals Do Americans Love – and Which Ones Do They Loathe?

 The Duchess of Cornwall and Duchess of Cambridge ride together from the Palace to Horseguards. by Michael Garnett (CC BY-NC-SA)

 Despite Prince Andrew’s massive scandal, it is Charles’ wife, Camilla, who earns the title of least popular royal, at least where Americans are concerned.
 Only 5% have a very favorable impression of her, while 21% have a somewhat favorable impression; a combined 46% have a very unfavorable or somewhat unfavorable impression.
-Still blamed by many for the divorce of Charles and Princess Diana, Camilla will be known as Queen Camilla rather than Queen Consort when Charles ascends to the throne.
+Still blamed by many for the divorce of Charles and Princess Diana, Camilla is known as Queen Camilla rather than Queen Consort now that Charles has ascended to the throne.